-COVID-like Symptoms: Fever, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of smell or taste, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
-See additional information from the Centers for Disease Control (CDC).
+COVID Symptoms: Fever, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of smell or taste, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+See additional information in the COVID-19 Symptoms section of this document.

 Infectious Period: Time during which an infected person is contagious and most likely to spread disease to others.
-If students, staff, contractors or volunteers were at school during their infectious period, all of their close contacts must be identified and quarantined.
+If students, staff, contractors or volunteers were at school during their infectious period, all of their close contacts must be identified and guarantined.

-- For a confirmed symptomatic COVID-19 case, the infectious period starts two days prior to the illness onset date and continues 10 days after illness onset AND until patient is feverfree for 24 hours without the use of fever-reducing medications AND symptoms have improved. - For a confirmed symptomatic COVID-19 case with severe illness or severe immunosuppression, the infectious period starts two days prior to illness onset date and extends to 20 days after illness onset date AND until patient is fever-free for 24 hours without the use of fever-reducing medications AND symptoms have improved.
+- For a confirmed symptomatic COVID-19 case, the infectious period starts two days prior to the illness onset date and continues 10 days after illness onset AND until patient is fever- free for 24 hours without the use of fever-reducing medications AND symptoms have improved. - For a confirmed symptomatic COVID-19 case with severe illness or severe immunosuppression, the infectious period starts two days prior to illness onset date and extends to 20 days after illness onset date AND until patient is fever-free for 24 hours without the use of fever-reducing medications AND symptoms have improved.